non/pixter/README.md

 characters per "pixel" (since most fixed-width fonts are around twice as tall as wide), and supports 216 (6x6x6 color cube) colors.

+Images that are too large for the screen will be resampled to fit.

 Possible uses include visual status output from scripts, exciting graphical error messages, etc.